python-attrs/attrs/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Check List

 <!--
-This is just a friendly reminder about the most common mistakes.
-Please make sure that you tick all boxes.
+This list is our brown M&M test:
+Ignoring -- or even deleting -- leads to instant closing of this pull request.
+The only exception are pure documentation fixes.

 But please read our [contribution guide](https://github.com/python-attrs/attrs/blob/main/.github/CONTRIBUTING.md) at least once, it will save you unnecessary review cycles!

-If an item doesn't apply to your pull request, **check it anyway** to make it apparent that there's nothing left to do.
+You may check boxes that don't apply to your pull request to indicate that there isn't anything left to do.
-If your pull request is a documentation fix or a trivial typo, feel free to delete the whole thing.
 -->

 - [ ] I acknowledge this project's [**AI policy**](https://github.com/python-attrs/attrs/blob/main/.github/AI_POLICY.md).